-In today’s rapidly changing digital landscape, technology alone is insufficient to protect businesses.
-Modern, effective cyber security requires a calculated combination of technology, intelligence and human expertise.
-A Security Operations Centre (SOC) is an effective way to strike this balance, providing the level of support needed to prevent, detect and respond to threats 24/7.
+Modern, effective cyber security demands a strategic combination of technology, intelligence and human expertise.
+A Security Operations Centre (SOC) is an effective way to strike this balance, providing the right level of support required to prevent, detect and respond to threats 24/7.

 What is a SOC?

-However, the SOC does not always have to be a physical facility, in some cases it operates as a virtual SOC function.
-In organisations that are less mature or resource-constrained, staff members can be engaged to perform security operational functions on a remote or ad-hoc basis.
-Sometimes a SOC can be referred to as a ‘cyber security operations centre’ or a ‘cyber fusion centre’.
+However, the SOC does not always have to be a physical facility.
+In some cases it operates as a virtual SOC function.
+In organisations that are less mature or more resource-constrained, staff members can be engaged to perform security operational functions on a remote or ad-hoc basis.
+A SOC may be referred to as a ‘cyber security operations centre’.

 What functions does a SOC perform?

-A SOC is concerned with threat prevention, detection and response.
+A SOC is focused on threat prevention, detection and response.
 Typical functions performed by a SOC team include:

 - System deployment and management